ManuGithubSteam/Surface3ProArch/README.md

 To match the screen rotation with the sytlus execute the `rotate_stylus.sh` script from here.
 Put it in Gnome Autosttart if you want.

+__NOTE:__ Be aware that the xrandr scaling does __NOT work__ correctly when you rotate the screen!
+It will leave you with a scaling factor of 2 and when you return back, the orginal orientation will be too small.
+For now i don't know how to get this fixed.

+__I opented to deactivate rotation of the Desktop, as I rarely use it:__

+`gsettings set org.gnome.settings-daemon.plugins.orientation active false`

 ### Keyboard backlight control